 Table 26.5-12.
-Use of Section 4(f) Recreation Resources from North Little Cottonwood Road to Alta with the Cog Rail Alternative with the Cog ix Cootion 4/6 Head Resource Description of Use Section 4(f) Use / Impact Tanners Flat Campground Constructing the cog rail tracks would require a temporary construction easement of ~0.03 acre from the USDA Forest Service.
+Use of Section 4(f) Recreation Resources from North Little Cottonwood Road to Alta with the Cog Rail Alternative

+Resource Description of Use Section 4(f) Use / Impact Tanners Flat Campground Constructing the cog rail tracks would require a temporary construction easement of ~0.03 acre from the USDA Forest Service.
 The land required is located between the campground features and S.R.
 210. There would be no impacts to campground features such as campsites, bathroom facilities, volleyball court, and amphitheater.
-No (temporary occupancy) / NA Alpenbock Loop Trail (USDA Forest Service #1020) The cog rail operations and maintenance facility would be located in the existing 160-parking-space Little Cottonwood Canyon park-and-ride lot, which also provides parking access to the Alpenbock Loop Trail.
-Constructing the operations and maintenance facility would require ~2.75 acres of land from the USDA Forest Service at the park and-ride-lot.
-The lot would be reconstructed to include a restroom and about the same number of parking spaces as under current conditions.
-About 1,700 feet of trail would be realigned.
-Connectivity from the reconstructed parking lot to the existing trail would be maintained.
-Two climbing boulders, Parking Lot West and Bathroom Boulder, would be removed.
-Yes / de minimis impact Grit Mill Trailhead Constructing the cog rail tracks would require ~0.74 acre of land from the USDA Forest Service.
-The trailhead would be reconstructed to include a restroom and about the same number of parking spaces.
-Connectivity from the reconstructed trailhead to the planned Alpenbock East Spur Trail would be maintained.
-Yes / de minimis impact Temple Quarry Nature Trail (USDA Forest Service #1000) Constructing the cog rail tracks would require a temporary construction easement of ~0.12 acre from the USDA Forest Service.
+No (temporary occupancy) / NA Alpenbock Loop and Grit Mill Climbing Opportunities Constructing the cog rail system, including the operations and maintenance facility, would require an easement or special-use authorization for ~12.91 acres of USDA Forest Service land (22.3% of the total area).
+The land required is located along the north side of S.R.
+210. The operations and maintenance facility would be constructed on land where the park-and-ride lot, which serves as the trailhead for the Alpenbock Trail, is currently located.
+The park-and-ride lot and Grit Mill Trailhead would both be reconstructed.
+After reconstruction, both trailheads would include restroom facilities and designated parking areas, thereby providing the same benefits as under the current conditions.
+Yes / Greater-than- de minimis impact About 51% of the total climbing boulders (73 of 143) in the area would be removed.
+During construction, UDOT will evaluate whether any of these boulders could be relocated within the area.
+If boulders could be relocated, it is likely that specific climbing routes, or "problems," would be changed by the relocation; however, there would be opportunities for new problems to be developed.
+None of the vertical routes would be impacted.
+About 4,454 feet of trail (31.7% of the total length of trails in the area) would be realigned.
+Connectivity from the reconstructed park-and-ride lot and Grit Mill Trailhead to the existing trail system would be maintained.
+According to Federal Transit Administration methodologies, noise impacts are expected to occur when there are noise-sensitive receivers within 105 feet of the cog rail tracks and within 332 feet of the operations and maintenance facility.
+Most climbing opportunities identified in the USDA Forest Service decision document would be located more than 105 feet from the cog rail tracks, or more than 332 feet from the operations and maintenance facility.
+However, there could be noise impacts to one bouldering area near the proposed maintenance facility.
+Temple Quarry Nature Trail (USDA Forest Service #1000) Constructing the cog rail tracks would require a temporary construction easement of ~0.12 acre from the USDA Forest Service.
 The easement would span the access road to the trailhead.
 There would be no impacts to the trail or trailhead features such as parking or restroom facilities.
 No (temporary occupancy) / NA Bonneville Shoreline Trail The planned Bonneville Shoreline Trail includes connections to the park-and-ride lot (Alpenbock Loop Trailhead) and Temple Quarry Nature Trailhead.
 Impacts to these trailheads are discussed above in the table.
 UDOT would work with the USDA Forest Service to ensure that ~550 feet of trail could be realigned to provide continuity on the northeast side of S.R.
 210 across the road from the cog rail base station at La Caille.
 Yes / de minimis impact Little Cottonwood Creek Trail (USDA Forest Service #1001) The Little Cottonwood Creek Trail begins at the Temple Quarry Nature Trail Trailhead.
 Impacts would be the same as described for the Temple Quarry Nature Trail above.
-No (temporary occupancy) / NA Lisa Falls Trail (USDA Forest Service #1012) As part of the cog rail design, the dirt pullout that serves as the Lisa Falls Trailhead would be reconstructed to include restroom facilities and designated parking areas.
-About 150 feet of trail would be impacted, and ~0.15 acre of the existing trailhead parking area would be acquired for trailhead improvements.
-The overall access to Lisa Falls Trail would be improved compared to existing conditions.
-Yes / de minimis impact White Pine Trail (USDA Forest Service #1002) Constructing the cog rail tracks would require a temporary construction easement of ~0.03 acre from the USDA Forest Service.
-The easement would be located adjacent to S.R.
-210 west of the access road.
-It would not affect the trail, access to the trailhead, or trailhead features such as parking or restroom facilities.
 No (temporary occupancy) / NA